We have two interconnected goals:

 We believe it will be possible to achieve both of these, in a sustainable and scalable way.
 This, much like the Web itself, will result in a significant increase in the tangible benefits to society from the Internet.

-This work is being led by Sandro Hawke at MIT, supervised by Tim Berners-Lee.
-Within our lab, Crosscloud projects have received funding from the John S. and James L. Knight Foundation, the National Science Foundation, the Qatar Computing Research Institute, and the John D. and Catherine T. MacArthur Foundation.
+MIT Team: At CSAIL (Computer Science and Artificial Intelligence Lab), led by Sandro Hawke, within Tim Berners-Lee's research group.
+Includes Andrei Sambra, Aakriti Shroff, Happy Enchill, Martin Martinez Rivera, and Nicola Greco.
+Supported by grants from the John S. and James L. Knight Foundation, the National Science Foundation, the Qatar Computing Research Institute, and the John D. and Catherine T. MacArthur Foundation.
 While some members of our group are on the W3C staff, this is work is not financially supported by W3C member funds.

 Our selection of technologies is still evolving.
 We have a long history with Semantic Web technologies, and are currently involved in the W3C Linked Data Platform (LDP) Working Group, but this work will necessarily involve reaching beyond existing standards.
 We are also involved in the W3C Social Web Working Group.

 Overview of potential benefits and some possible application areas (mostly from May 2014)

 August 2014.
 Slides and video from presentation at Semantic Technologies and Business Conference.
 The talk is aimed at an audience familiar with the Semantic Web technology stack and interested in the emerging Linked Data Platform (LDP) standards.

 June 2014.
 Slides from presentation to W3C staff.
 This talk is aimed at an audience expert in Web technologies, broadly speaking, and the standards process.